FAQS AND POLICIES

 Anyone in the state of South Carolina can attend.
 There are no attendance boundaries.
 Students do not have to reside in Laurens county to enroll.
 By law, charter schools can never have selective admissions.
 If, however, more students apply than there are seats available, a lottery is held to determine who is admitted.

 Applications are accepted each year beginning in October.
 Any applications received after open enrollment ends will be added to the waiting list (or enrollment list if openings remain) in the order in which they are received.
 The online application may be accessed at https://goo.gl/forms/s7j8WjcQ9pwp4uQu1.
 Paper applications will be available in the building or upon request.

 School hours are 8:00am – 2:45pm.
 Students may be dropped off at 7:15 am.

 No. Parents/Guardians must arrange student transportation to and from school.

 No. Students must bring their own lunch.

 Yes.
 (Please see Dress Code)

 What curriculum is used?

-Summit Classical is using Core Knowledge for its curriculum program.
+Summit Classical is using Core Knowledge and Eureka Math for its curriculum program.

 What type of technology is used in the classrooms?